-If you’ve thought about selling your inherited property to an investor, you’ve probably also wondered how to avoid being taken advantage of.
-It’s a large, important transaction, and it’s one that many people aren’t very familiar with.
-After all, a home investor will probably buy many homes over the years, but they’re likely to sell only a few.
-Selling your home will have a big impact on your financial future, so it’s important to deal with a reputable home investor company.
+Thought about selling an inherited property to an investor?
+Then you’ve probably also wondered how to avoid being taken advantage of.
+It’s a large, important transaction.
+And it’s one that many people aren’t very familiar with.
+Selling your home will have a big impact on your financial future.
+It’s important to deal with a reputable home investor company.

 As with anything else, there are some unscrupulous investors out there.
 These are often individuals without much of a track record, and they’re looking to make a fast buck.
-They often prey on people who have inherited a home, because this situation can present stress and problems for bereaved relatives.
-Relatives who inherit a home may worry about how to clear the title or clean out the house, and they may not know where to turn.
+They often prey on people who have inherited a home, because this situation can present problems for bereaved relatives.
+Relatives who inherit a home may worry about how to clear the title or clean out the house.
+They may not know where to turn.

-With the right home investor company, you can receive the help you need while understanding exactly what you’ll receive and when.
-You’ll be able to alleviate the burden of selling inherited property you don’t want to own, and the cash you receive will enable you to move on.
+With the right home investor, you can receive the help you need while understanding the process.
+You’ll be able to alleviate the burden of selling inherited property you don’t want to own.
+The cash you receive will enable you to move on.

 These five tips will ensure you’re dealing with reputable home investors:

-If you just look online and never see anyone face to face, you won’t know who you’re dealing with.
-You won’t know if a home investor company has a local presence in your area.
-This is important for trust, and for knowledge of your community.
-A local home investor company will know the market and will be able to put a more accurate, true value on your home.
+A local home investor company will know the market.
+They provide a more accurate, true value of your house.
 After all, an investor across the country won’t fully understand why your inherited property may be worth more because the school district it’s located in is the one all the local parents want their children to attend.

 In addition, if you meet someone face-to-face, you have more assurances.
 You’ll want someone who represents a local, trusted company instead of a firm that’s all the way across the country or someone who’s a fly-by-night investor.

 Look for customer reviews on the company’s own site.
 Check to see if they’re a member of the Better Business Bureau (BBB).
-The fact that a company isn’t listed doesn’t necessarily mean anything negative, but if a company is a member, that’s an indication of an established, professional business presence.
-Each company is assigned a letter grade, and you’ll be able to check out any complaints against them and see if and how those issues were resolved.
+The fact that a company isn’t listed doesn’t necessarily mean anything negative.
+If a company is a member, it indicates that the company is an established, professional business.
+Each company is assigned a letter grade.
+You’ll be able to check out any complaints against them and see if and how those issues were resolved.

 In addition, if a company has been a BBB member for a number of years, that’s another sign of stability.
 Evidence of awards related to customer service and satisfaction is also a good sign.
 Big State Home Buyers has won the BBB Award of Distinction & Pinnacle Award for Excellence 2012-2015.